 Continuing on my mission to find ways to eat choko, we tried roasting it last weekend.
 I roasted it two ways – skin off and skin on.
 Roasted it tastes quite nice, like squash and the skin is edible, so I would leave the skin on in future.
 We used the leftovers to make risotto the following night, and the skin was a bit tough by then, but easy to cut off.
 We always cook a large chicken and twice as many vegetables as we need, so we have plenty of leftovers.
 If you are avoiding amines, don’t eat the chicken skin.

 - Meal Type

-Search TagsBBQ birthday cake biscuits blogging cake chicken childcare children's birthday choko Christmas cup cakes dip Easter food diary food intolerance food re-introduction fun food gardening Good causes ice cream / icy poles jam Japanese food kids leftovers lollies Miscellaneous muffins noodles pasta pears in syrup picnic products rice salad Scandanavian food Seafood shopping slice slow cooker Soup special occasions travelling with kids tuna vegetables WeFeedback
+Search TagsBBQ birthday cake biscuits blogging breakfast cake chicken childcare children's birthday choko Christmas cup cakes dip Easter food intolerance food re-introduction fun food gardening Good causes ice cream / icy poles jam Japanese food kids leftovers lollies muffins Nana's recipes noodles pasta pears in syrup picnic products rice salad Scandanavian food Seafood shopping slice slow cooker Soup special occasions travelling with kids tuna vegetables WeFeedback